mobxjs/mst-gql/README.md

 - [ ] add WS example + scaffolding
 - [ ] add (more) real world example
 - [ ] add --exclude flag to generator CLI
+- [ ] use apollo client instead of grapqhl-request as back-end?
+- [ ] be able to specify ownership between types